Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

 \subsection{Compiling the Control Datasets}

-To causally attribute the effects of engaging with \acc{}s, we compared outcomes against two additional \Ct{} datasets---1) \Cto{} users, who engaged with personal AI chatbots, such as Amazon Alexa and Google Assistants, and 2) \Ctt{} users, consisting of general Reddit users who had not engaged with AI assistants.
-The \Cto{} group allowed us to disentangle effects related to AI or digital assistant use more broadly, and the \Ctt{} group provided a baseline to account for general and temporal variations in psychosocial outcomes across the wider Reddit population.
+To causally attribute the effects of engaging with \acc{}s, we compared outcomes against three additional \Ct{} groups--- 1) \Cllm{} users, who engaged with generative LLM-based chatbots, such as ChatGPT, Claude, and Google Gemini---based on the three most used LLM-based chatbots~\cite{ai2025usage}, 2) \Cto{} users, who engaged with personal AI assistants, such as Amazon Alexa and Google Assistants, and 3) \Ctt{} users, consisting of general Reddit users who had not engaged with AI assistants or chatbots.
+The \Cto{} group allowed us to disentangle effects related to AI or generative AI chatbots more broadly, and the \Ctt{} group provided a baseline to account for general and temporal variation in psychosocial outcomes across the broader Reddit population.
 Incorporating both \Ct{} groups strengthened the robustness of our ensuing quasi-experimental design.

+We obtained \Cllm{} dataset from \textit{r/ChatGPT}, \textit{r/GeminiAI}, \textit{r/GoogleGeminiAI}, and \textit{r/ClaudeAI}.
+We identified users who engaged with these subreddits and collected their timeline data 1 year before and 1 year after engagement.
+In total, the \Cllm{} dataset comprised 16,911,578 posts and comments from 13,383 unique users.

 To construct the \Cto{} dataset, we collected data from the subreddits \textit{r/amazonalexa} and \textit{r/googleassistant}.
 We identified users who engaged in these subreddits, and collected their timeline data one year before and one year after engagement with the corresponding subreddits.
 In total, the \Cto{} dataset comprised 22,349,334 posts and comments from 13,016 unique users.